 Even for me, for whom most people think writing comes easily, I can have trouble sometimes.
 I’m a bit old school in my approach to this; however, I would most likely solicit the opinions of one of my friends and colleagues to help me express what I wish to say.

-In the time that these tools have existed, they have evolved into sophisticated assistants that can transform your original writing into multiple different styles, helping to shape it into a desirable product of your choosing.
+In the time that these tools have existed, they have evolved into sophisticated assistants who can transform your original writing into multiple different styles, helping to shape it into a desirable product of your choosing.

-To me—and I am not alone in this—the ready availability of AI has started to stunt people’s abilities with writing to the point where they have become so dependent on it that you wonder if, pretty soon, they might not even be able to converse with you without checking AI first!
+To me—and I am not alone in this—the ready availability of AI has started to stunt people’s abilities with writing to the point where they have become so dependent on it that you wonder if, pretty soon, they might not even be able to converse with you without checking the AI first!

 If you use AI to assist with your writing, as I mentioned earlier, it can refine and revise versions of your original until it meets your needs.

-In this, it is surprisingly helpful and suggestive, stating what it can do and how you should proceed, and presenting the full text to you at each iterative assist.
+In this, it is surprisingly helpful and suggestive in stating what it can do and how you should proceed, presenting the full text to you at each iterative assist.
 And when you do show off the finished work, the reader would no doubt be impressed with ‘your’ work, which you are unlikely to claim to have had assistance with.

 (via Trinidad Guardian.)

-The title of his article is “ERHA board tackling debt, hospital refurbishment, staffing gaps”.
 The bulk of the article does give what might be considered a serviceable account of the Eastern Regional Health Authority’s Public Board Meeting, complete with quotes from the chairman!

 Up until the end of the penultimate paragraph, the major flaw in the article was its failure to tell the reader when the meeting took place.
+The only assumption you can safely make is that it happened before 01 December.

-The only assumption you can safely make is that it happened before December 1st.
-How soon or far away from that date remains a mystery that even an eager beaver like me is reluctant to solve.
-Nevertheless, it niggled me enough to discover on the ERHA’s website that this meeting was held on 18 November, almost two weeks before this article was printed!
+How soon or far away from that date remained a mystery that even an eager beaver like me was reluctant to solve.
+But it nevertheless niggled me enough to discover on the ERHA’s website that this meeting was held on 18 November 18, almost two weeks before this article was printed!

-So you can imagine how I was already a bit peeved that the article was making me become an investigative journalist against my will (which, sadly and annoyingly, has become a regular feature in local journalism).
+So you can imagine how I was already a bit peeved that the article was making me become an investigative journalist against my will (which, sadly and annoyingly, has become a regular feature in local journalism) when the last paragraph unintentionally revealed a secret about the whole article that Ralphie Boy surely would have preferred to remain hidden.

-“If you want, I can also make the first two sentences snappier so it grabs the reader instantly without losing any quotes.
+The entire text of the closing paragraph is as follows, verbatim: “If you want, I can also make the first two sentences snappier so it grabs the reader instantly without losing any quotes.
 That can make it feel more like a lead paragraph in a news story.
 Do you want me to do that?”

 This helpful prompt—that made it to actual print, no less!—is very much the kind of prompt that an AI assistant would have given for text put into it!
 This exposes Ralphie Boy as having (most likely) run through multiple editions of his story for refinement between the 18th and the 30th.